 Brackett House History

-Brackett House was built in 1877 by William Brackett, who had come to Mount Vernon from Saratoga Springs, New York, in 1861.
+Brackett House was built in 1862 by William Brackett, who came to Mount Vernon from Saratoga Springs, New York, in 1860.
 Brackett also built the town's first brick school and completed the work on what is now called King Chapel after the original contractor went bankrupt.

-By the time the home was completed, two of Brackett's children had already graduated from Cornell, Anna in 1867 and Edgar in 1872.
-A third child, Clara, graduated from the Cornell College Conservatory of Music in 1881, and taught piano at Cornell for four years.
-Brackett House became her home in 1894 when she married William M. Smith, co-founder of the Mount Vernon Bank.
+All three of Brackett's children graduated from Cornell: Anna in 1867, Edgar in 1872, and Clara graduated from the Cornell College Conservatory of Music in 1881.
+Clara taught piano at Cornell for four years and Brackett House became her home in 1894 when she married William M. Smith, co-founder of the Mount Vernon Bank.

 Smith died in 1899.
 Clara Brackett Smith remarried in 1912 to her Cornell classmate Armstrong Spear, one of the founders of the Republic Trust Co. of Philadelphia.
 Spear did not want to leave his business interests and Clara didn't want to leave her home, so Spear became one of the first cross-country commuters.
 In those years Brackett House was the site of many receptions, dinners, and overnight stays for distinguished musicians and other visitors, including William Howard Taft, violinist Efrem Zimbalist, and longtime Chicago Symphony Orchestra director Frederick Stock.

 Spear died in 1924, and Clara in 1927.
 The house passed to Clara's daughter, Elizabeth Smith Ford, Class of 1915.
 Ford worked as a reporter for the New York Evening Telegram and published two novels based on her childhood in Mount Vernon.